BuzzteeBear/OpenXR-MotionCompensation/docs/README.md

 ## Using a virtual tracker

 To use a virtual tracker (as opposed to a physical device) set parameter `tracker_type` according to the motion software that is providing the data for motion compensation on your system:
-- `yaw`: Yaw Game Engine (or Sim Racing Studio when using rotational data provided by Yaw VR or Yaw 2)
+- `yaw`: Yaw Game Link/Engine (or Sim Racing Studio when using rotational data provided by Yaw VR or Yaw 2)
 - `srs`: Sim Racing Studio, using a Witmotion sensor
 - `flypt`: FlyPT Mover